 About dietitians

-Registered dietitians (RD) educate patients, staff, students, and the community on the science of food and nutrition as it relates to health and disease, including wellness, weight loss, and medical nutrition therapy.
+Registered Dietitians (RDs) are food and nutrition experts who have met the Commission on Dietetic Registration’s (CDR) criteria to earn the RD credential.
+RDs educate patients, staff, students, and the community on the science of food and nutrition as it relates to health and disease, including wellness and medical nutrition therapy.

-- All our RDs have completed a minimum of a bachelor's degree and a supervised practice program approved by the American Dietetic Association (ADA) prior to taking a national registration exam.
+• All our RDs have completed a minimum of a bachelor's degree and a supervised practice program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) prior to taking a national registration exam.

-- Some dietitians have advanced degrees or additional certification in a specialty area such as renal nutrition, nutrition support, diabetes education, oncology, and administration.
+• Some RDs have advanced degrees or additional certification in a specialty area such as renal nutrition, nutrition support, diabetes education, oncology, or pediatrics.

-- All our dietitians are licensed by the State of New Hampshire Board of Licensed Dietitians.
+• All our RDs are licensed by the State of New Hampshire Board of Licensed Dietitians.

-Dietetic technicians (DT) work with the dietitian and other members of the multidisciplinary health care team.
+Dietetic Technicians work with the dietitian and other members of the multidisciplinary health care team.
 Duties include patient education, nutritional screening, and helping the food service staff interpret and carry out medical diet orders.

-- A DT can become registered with the ADA by completing at least a two-year associate's degree program and 450 hours of supervised experience prior to taking a national written exam.
+• Dietetic Technicians can become registered with the Academy of Nutrition and Dietetics by completing at least a two-year associate's degree program and 450 hours of supervised experience or completing an accredited Didactic Program in Dietetics (DPD) bachelor's degree prior to taking a national written exam.